EvisHome/Home-Assistant/dashboards/unraid/README.md

 ### UNRAID

-On Unraid side, three Docker containers needs to be set first
+On Unraid side, you need to setup these.

 **1. Unraid-API**
 The setup process is really well described [here](https://github.com/ElectricBrainUK/UnraidAPI/wiki/Home-Assistant-Integration) by ElectricBrainUK

 &nbsp;